geophysics-ubonn/reda/Readme.md

 * implement pseudosections

-	* automatically determine type of dataset: dipole-dipole, wenner, schlumberger, mixed
+	* automatically determine type of dataset: dipole-dipole, Wenner, schlumberger, mixed
 	* implement specific pseudosections for DD and Wenner
 	* not sure how to manage mixed data sets.
-We shouls, however, provide a warning in those cases
+We should, however, provide a warning in those cases
 	* for all keys required by the containers